 Particular emphasis is placed on learning the diagnosis, etiology, treatment, prevention, and rehabilitation of neuromuscular, musculoskeletal, medical/surgical and other system disorders seen in the usual practice of Physical Medicine & Rehabilitation.
 Residents completing the program will be able to take an appropriate medical rehabilitation history including the recognition of physical, psychological and cognitive impairments causing functional disabilities across a spectrum of ages and impairments.
 They will perform a hypothesis driven and targeted physiatric physical examination.
 They will perform physiatric related procedures including electrodiagnosis, toxin injections, joint and soft tissue injections.
 The resident is expected to make clinical judgments and to design and implement patient centered rehabilitation programs.

-The curriculum is designed around the physical medicine and rehabilitation milestones, as well as the ABPMR Part 1 template, Criteria have been established that document for the resident as well as for the supervising attending, goals and objectives for each rotation.
+The curriculum is designed around the physical medicine and rehabilitation milestones, as well as the ABPMR Part 1 template.
+Criteria have been established that document for the resident as well as for the supervising attending, goals and objectives for each rotation.
 These identify the expectations for achieving a level of competent in multiple domains (clinical competencies) in order to successfully complete each rotation.

 It is imperative that the trainee is involved in the process of developing our evaluation systems.
 While the ultimate responsibility for the program outcome rests with our teaching faculty, having the residents participate in development as well as understanding the evaluation process will make this an even stronger program.